DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I like Laufey a lot, but this album did not do it for me.
-I think her voice is much more interesting in a jazz or bossa-pop context, but on &lt;em&gt;A Matter of Time&lt;/em&gt;, she leans much more heavily into classical sound.
+I think her voice is much more interesting in a jazz or bossa-pop context, but on *A Matter of Time*, she leans much more heavily into classical sound.
 It still works for her, but the keyword for me is interesting.
 She as an artist is at her peak both artistically and as a unique brand when she owns the bossa nova sound.
 I don’t know why she abandoned it.
 Yes, I&#x27;ve given other artists shit for not evolving their sound album-to-album, but you don&#x27;t have to abandon a genre to evolve within it. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=9q71ywEqJjA&amp;list=RD9q71ywEqJjA&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>